alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 Since Random Forest has a much better performance, we will be using it for further development.

 Random Forest with normal threshold achieved 82 % F1-score with RM 416.25 loss.
-  - 45 fraud transactions were being misclassified as normal
+  - 45 fraud transactions were being misclassified as normal.
-  - 7 potential customers have high tendency to churn.
+  - 7 customers have high tendency to churn.

 To improve this model, we have to make sure both recall and precision do not decrease.
 It either increases or stays the same.